LaurenceTimothyMGarcia/CS3110Project1/README.md

 validate the string and convert it into a floating point literal.

 Initially, I started with the Python file CalcMain.py, but made too many errors on it, so I started fresh with DecFloatLit.py.
-I also created a .JSON dictionary that contains all of the strings that can be accepted and translates string numbers to integers, so the program only needs to reference the dictionary if it exists instead of going through a list and potentially expanding runtime.
+I also created a .JSON dictionary that contains all of the strings that can be accepted and translates string numbers to integers, so the program only needs to reference the dictionary if it exists.

+The code runs a check on the first string to see if it follows a decimal dot or digits 0-9, then proceeds to check the rest of the string one character at a time.
+Each character runs through a series of if-else statements that can turn on several booleans and int counters to determine which state the string is in.
+At the end, the number will find its placement by referencing its placement relative to the decimal dot and be added to a sum float at the end.
+Afterwards, it moves to the next character.

+When testing the inputs, it prompts the user to input a string, and if it is valid, it will repeat that value.
+However if it is not valid, it will respond, "input not valid."